fggo/html/README.md

 ```

 ### Attribute selectors
-set of attribute selectors that allow you to create rules that apply to elements that<br/>
-have an attribute with a specific value.
+set of attribute selectors that allow you to create rules that apply to elements that have an attribute with a specific value.

 <table>
 	<tr>